The Ferrari Club of America

 Judged Concours

-The IAC/PFA Guidelines for Concours entrants from the International Advisory Committee for the Preservation of the Ferrari Automobile will give you greater insight into how cars are judged and what factors are more and less important to the final score.
+The IAC/PFA Guidelines for Concours entrants from the International Advisory Committee for the Preservation of the Ferrari Automobile will give you greater insight into how cars are judged.

-Be sure to bring documentation on your car — Most Ferraris are unique.
-Many of the older cars have been restored so bring documentation in case the judges question the originality of the restoration.
-For newer, unrestored cars, bring the original/copy of the documentation that shows how the car was originally delivered.
-If, for example, your car came with options that were not on the base car, such as badges, carbon fiber, brakes/rotors, grills, etc. be prepared to show the documentation.
-Note that dealers often have this information in their database.
+Be sure to bring documentation on your car.
+Most Ferraris are unique.
+Many older cars have been restored — bring documentation in case judges question the originality of the restoration.
+For newer, unrestored cars, bring the original/copy of the build sheet or delivery documentation.

 Preservation Class